jarmokivekas/tuamk-thesis/doc/main.md

 Spectrum monitoring, in a general sense, involves sensing and interpreting the frequency content of a band of the radio spectrum over time.
-The complexity of monitoring systems can vary from simple running time-averages of a sensed spectrum to more complex systems that can, for example, decode signaling protocols, store spectrum usage history, and analyze data either in real-time or in post-processing in order to provide more information.\cite{gronroos16}\cite{ni-white-15}
+The complexity of monitoring systems can vary from simple running time-averages of a sensed spectrum to more complex systems that can, for example, decode signaling protocols, store spectrum usage history, and analyze data either in real-time or in post-processing to provide more information.\cite{gronroos16}\cite{ni-white-15}

 The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software-defined radio peripheral and a Linux laptop with